kohler/peteramati/README.md

 Peteramati
 ==========

 Peteramati is a Web system for collecting, evaluating, and grading student programming assignments.
 It collects student assignments using Git.
-It uses Linux containers to run student assignments; assignment code is segregated from the main machine.
+Student assignment code runs in Linux containers, segregated from the main machine.
 Students can run test code themselves.

+Peteramati is named after Peter Amati, one of my most important teachers.
+Mr.
+Amati taught AP biology at Holliston High School, Holliston, Massachusetts.
+In the classroom, he was exacting, passionate, warm, inspirational, and fun as hell. -Eddie Kohler

 Configuration
 -------------